Yom HaShoah Hitkansut

 The Memory Circle gathering is appropriate for a variety of social settings, including families, communities, and educational environments.
 Each Circle is led by a facilitator who selects the most relevant reading materials, discussions, and songs from the Haggadah.

-We are grateful to the Lazlo N. Tauber Family Foundation for their partnership and support of the Shalom Hartman Institute Hitkansut program.
+We are grateful to the Laszlo N. Tauber Family Foundation for their support of the Shalom Hartman Institute Hitkansut program.